Forgot Password?

 Brad’s exhibition spans a variety of Printique products, showcasing the unique textures and depth of each medium:

-“I’ve been doing the framing myself for a while, and it is so nice to rely on a studio like Printique that can make them so exquisitely,” Brad says.
-“Printique is so fast and reliable.
-They’ve been there for me through years of projects, so this is a bit of a 360 moment where I can have my work in the space.”
+I’ve been doing the framing myself for a while, and it is so nice to rely on a studio like Printique that can make them so exquisitely.“Printique is so fast and reliable.
+They’ve been there for me through years of projects, so this is a bit of a 360 moment where I can have my work in the space.

-Wildflorus: Shawangunk explores the beauty found in complexity.
-Drawing on decades of historic texts, Brad connects the stories of local wildflowers to human experiences—showing that, like these resilient blooms, beauty can thrive even in unexpected or inhospitable places.
-The exhibition also features B-Sides: works that have never been shown before, printed in the vast sizes and materials offered by Printique.
+The Wildflorus: Shawangunk series explores beauty found in the complexity of wildflower stories, rather than devaluing them through the generalization of “weeds”, Drawing on decades of historic texts, Bradford connects the stories of local wildflowers to human experiences—showing that, like these resilient blooms, beauty can thrive even in unexpected or inhospitable places.
+The exhibition specifically highlights the “B-Side”: works that have never been shown before, printed in the vast sizes and materials offered by Printique while lending to the Brooklyn side, where wildflowers can still be seen growing through concrete or in parks, if we take the time to look.
 “The outtakes of some of my favorite albums are sometimes my favorite.
 What I find of little value may be greatly valued by others.
-Beauty truly is in the eye of the beholder,” Brad notes.
+Beauty truly is in the eye of the beholder.”
+Bradford notes.

-From handcrafted metal and wood prints to a hardcover photo book on display, Brad’s exhibition reminds us that even small moments in nature—like noticing a wildflower growing through concrete—can offer insight, beauty, and a reflection of ourselves.
+From handcrafted metal and wood prints to a hardcover photo book on display, Bradford’s exhibition reminds us that even small moments in nature—like noticing a wildflower growing through concrete—can offer insight, beauty, and a reflection of ourselves.

-Wildflorus: Shawangunk is now on display in our Hallway Gallery at Printique, a vivid testament to nature’s resilience and the power of art to bring it into the heart of the city.
+Wildflorus: Shawangunk (B-Side) is now on display in our Hallway Gallery at Printique, a vivid testament to nature’s resilience and the power of art to bring it into the heart of the city.